kakapo-2018/lightning-talks/week-5.md

 ### Tuesday

-1. Name: Topic
+1. Richard: Blockchain Technical
 2. Lianna: What are the differences between declarative and imperative languages?
 Why would we use one over the other?
 Give some examples of each.
 3. Nat: Template strings
-4. Name: Topic
+4. Zane: Steve Wozniak
-5. Name: Topic
+5. Marie: Sending data in headers vs params vs body

 ### Wednesday